-The DDH diagnostics are currently available in the configuration 1 of ARPEGE, ALADIN and AROME.
+The DDH diagnostics are currently available in configuration 1.

-- \ Basics about the architecture of the DDH code: Some specific setup routines define the domains where the diagnostics are done, and also the list of variables which are diagnosed.
+\ Basics about the architecture of the DDH code: Some specific setup routines define the domains where the diagnostics are done, and also the list of variables which are diagnosed.
 The main body of the diagnostics is done in the grid-point part under the sequence STEPO -> SCAN2M -> GP\MODEL -> CPG\DRV -> CPG\DIA in routines CPDYDDH, CPPHDDH and CPCUDDH.
 For ECMWF physics an additional routine CPPHDDHE is called under the sequence EC\PHYS -> POSTPHY.
-Printings and writing on files are done in routine POSDDH called by STEPO. - \ More documentation about the DDH code: Description of the DDH diagnostics and user's guide is provided in the documentations (IDDDH), (IDDDHU), (IDDDHN).
+Printings and writing on files are done in routine POSDDH called by STEPO.

+\ More documentation about the DDH code: Description of the DDH diagnostics and user's guide is provided in the documentations (IDDDH), (IDDDHU), (IDDDHN).
 The formulation and the discretisation of the flux form of the equation of a variable X is described in section 20 of documentation (IDEUL).

-10.4 CFU and XFU.
+11.4 CFU and XFU.